BronwenMoore/Relevant-Resources-for-Intro-Statistics/kai-weight-loss-journey/README.md

 Dataset columns:
 * Date - the data the weight measurement was taken
 * Number of Days on Diet - the number of days since Kai was rescued and began his diet
-* Weight in pounds - Kais weight for the given date
+* Weight in pounds - Kai's weight for the given date

 Fall in love with Kai and learn Kai's full story here: https://www.youtube.com/watch?v=-HFFSYcEMCI